Tay Yong Kwang

-Tay Yong Kwang is a Singaporean judge of the Supreme Court.
+Tay Yong Kwang was a Singaporean former judge of the Supreme Court.
 He was first appointed Judicial Commissioner in 1997, appointed Judge in 2003, and appointed Judge of Appeal in 2016.
 He was noted for being the presiding judge in several notable cases (especially murder) that shocked the nation and made headlines in Singapore.
-He was most recently re-appointed for a further two year term on the Court of Appeal from 3 September 2024.
+He was most recently re-appointed for a further two-year term on the Court of Appeal from 3 September 2024.
+He retired in 2 September 2026.

 Notable cases

 Public Prosecutor v Zhou Jian Guang and Another

 In April 2000, as Judicial Commissioner, Tay became the presiding judge of the kidnapping trial of Zhou Jianguang and Shi Songjing, two Chinese illegal immigrants who were involved in the kidnapping a 14-year-old girl for ransom.
 Zhou, Shi and the mastermind Vincent Lee Chuan Leong committed the crime on 9 September 1999 when they abducted the teenager while she was on her way home at Bukit Timah, and she was confined for three days before her father paid a ransom of $330,000, allowing her to be released sixty hours after her abduction.
 All three kidnappers were arrested within a few days after the girl's release.

 Tay, in his judgement, found that the death penalty was inappropriate given that the kidnappers did not harm the girl and treated her well during her confinement, save for the trauma she suffered and the verbal threat they made on her safety and life.
 He decided to sentence both Zhou and Shi to life imprisonment and did not impose caning on the two Chinese men, having noted that the mastermind Lee also did not receive caning when he himself was similarly sentenced to life in prison by another judge in a separate trial session.